telekom/sysrepo-plugin-interfaces/tests/manual_tests.md

 `higher-layer-if` retrieves the master interface of the current interface.
 For example if the interface is part of a virtual bridge, `higher-layer-if` will contain the name of the virtual bridge.

+`lower-layer-if` retrieves the slave interface of the current interface.
+For example if the interface a virtual bridge, `lower-layer-if` will contain all the interfaces that are a part of that bridge.

 The `statistics` node contains various statistics about the interface.
 `discontinuity-time` currently contains the system boot time, as we are currently not aware of an easy